-The District requires all customers to pay an advance deposit prior to their obtaining service.
-Interest at the rate of 6% per annum is paid on the customer deposits and is credited to each customer's monthly billing on the annual anniversary month of the deposit payment.
+The District required all customers to pay an advance deposit prior to their obtaining service.
+Interest at the rate of 6% per annum was paid on the customer deposits and was credited to each customer's monthly billing on the annual anniversary month of the deposit payment.
+The Board decided not to require deposits any longer and during the year ended June 30, 2023 refunded the deposits back to the customers.